Specific performance: Exceptional circumstances

 Additionally, in England and Wales, under s.
-50 of the Senior Courts Act 1981, the High Court has a discretion to award a claimant damages in lieu of specific performance (or an injunction).
+50 of the Senior Courts Act 1981, the High Court has discretion to award a claimant damages in lieu of specific performance (or an injunction).
 Such damages will normally be assessed on the same basis as damages for breach of contract, namely to place the claimant in the position he would have been had the contract been carried out.

+Summary of the Law in Australia

+In summary of the law of specific performance in Australia:

+When a Court Will Order Specific Performance: